 According to the UNWTO (2021), Croatia is among the 10 most vulnerable countries according to the criterion of the direct impact of tourism on the share of GDP.
 More precisely, in the first place is Macao (China) 48%, followed by: Fiji 13%, Jordan 12%, Spain 12% and Croatia with 11%.
 Many countries have introduced travel restrictions and knowing that the share of foreign tourists in Croatia is 89% (UNWTO, 2021), negative financial results are expected from companies that are directly or indirectly involved in tourism.
-Beside aforementioned facts, tourism is taking part in a large share of total exports (35%) as well (UNWTO, 2021) which will also leave certain consequences.
-Although Croatia achieved a record in 2019 in terms of the total number of arrivals and overnight stays of domestic and foreign tourists in 2020 due to the global corona pandemic, there was a steep decline compared to 2019.
-Poor results in tourism spilled over into the capital market and caused turmoil, so the purpose of this research was to investigate how tourism stock prices respond to the event of the COVID-19 pandemic by using event study technique.
-According to the previous studies, this methodology has shown great utility in identifying a particular event on stock market returns.
+Beside aforementioned facts, tourism is a significant contributor to national exports (35%) (UNWTO, 2021) and this contraction will have negative macroeconomic consequences.
+Although Croatia achieved a record high in 2019 in terms of the total number of arrivals and overnight stays of domestic and foreign tourists in 2020, due to the global corona pandemic, there was a steep decline compared to 2019.
+The pronounced drop in the tourism spilled over into the capital market and caused turmoil, so the purpose of this research is to investigate how tourism stock prices responded to the outbreak of the COVID-19 pandemic by using event study methodology.
+This methodology has proven to be especially useful in identifying the effect of a particular event on stock market returns.

-This study contributes to the literature by analyzing the impact of global COVID-19 pandemic on tourism stock volatility in Croatia.
-As a practical implication, this study will be of a great use to current and potential investors while making investment decisions, for this and other future unexpected crises.
-The remainder of this study is structured as follows: section 2 performs overview of Croatian tourism before and during the Covid-19 pandemic, section 3 outlines detail literature review, section 4 presents data and methodology, section 5 reports the results of empirical research and discussion and finally in the last section conclusion, limitations and future recommendations are summarized.
+This study contributes to the literature by analyzing the impact of global COVID-19 pandemic on tourism sector in Croatia.
+As a practical implication, this study will be particularly useful to current and potential investors as well as policy management during this and other future unexpected crises.
+The remainder of this study is structured as follows: the section 2 performs an overview of Croatian tourism before and during the Covid-19 pandemic, the section 3 outlines a detailed literature review, the section 4 presents data and methodology, the section 5 reports the results of empirical research and discussion and finally in the last section a conclusion, limitations and future research recommendations are summarized.

 1. TOURISM IN CROATIA BEFORE AND DURING THE COVID-19 PANDEMIC

-The Republic of Croatia systematically follows modern tourist trends and is well positioned on the European tourist market.
+The Republic of Croatia systematically follows global tourist trends and is well positioned on the European tourist market.
 It is recognized as a stable, safe tourist destination with beautiful and rich natural and cultural-historical heritage.
 The Croatian tourism sector has been successful since Croatia’s independence and accession to the European Union, and has consistently recorded enviable results, until the outbreak of the coronavirus pandemic in 2020.
 According to the data published on the official website of the World Health Organization–WHO, by April 20, 2021, a total of 141,754,944 confirmed cases of COVID-19 were recorded, of which 3,025,835 deaths in the world.
 According to the same source, from 3 January 2020 to 20 April 2021, 310,306 confirmed COVID-19 cases with 6,643 deaths were recorded in Croatia on the total population of 4,058,165 therefore, it can be concluded that Croatia was severely affected by the pandemic.

-The SARS-CoV-2 virus has shaken the whole world and caused historically unique problems in all aspects of social and economic life.
+The SARS-CoV-2 virus has affected the whole world and caused historically unprecedented problems in all aspects of social and economic life.
 It has greatly affected the global economic activities.
-Measures taken to prevent virus spreading (social distancing, traffic restrictions, restrictions on commercial activity, borders closures, etc.) have affected in particular the service sector — tourism and hospitality.
+Measures taken to prevent virus spreading (social distancing, traffic restrictions, restrictions on commercial activity, borders closures, etc.) have strongest affected the service sector — tourism and hospitality.
 The analysis of selected indicators of tourism development in Croatia before and at the time of Covid-19 pandemic in Croatia, shows how much the pandemic affected the results in tourism.